School Based Therapy Documentation and Organization

 If you are a therapist that is frustrated with the time it is taking you to document, having too much paper to haul around and not feeling organized.
 Take a look at OneNote as an option to make your life easier!

 No official continuing education credit has been sought out for this course.
-There is a certificate if you would like to try to submit for credit.
+You are welcome to try to submit the course on your own for credit.

 USING ONENOTE WAS A GAME CHANGER FOR ME WHEN IT CAME TO ORGANIZATION AND EFFICIENCY WHILE WORKING IN THE SCHOOLS.